daos-stack/daos/docs/admin/deployment.md

 the hosts if '--num-engines' is not specified on the commandline.

 - '--num-engines' specifies the number of engine sections to populate in the config file output.
   Each section will specify a persistent memory (PMem) block devices that must be present on the host in addition to a fabric network interface and SSDs all bound to the same NUMA node.
   If not set explicitly on the commandline, default is the number of NUMA nodes detected on the host.

 - '--min-ssds' specifies the minimum number of NVMe SSDs per-engine that need to be present on each host.
   For each engine entry in the generated config, at least this number of SSDs must be bound to the NUMA node that matches the affinity of the PMem device and fabric network interface associated with the engine.
   If not set on the commandline, default is "1".
   If set to "0" NVMe SSDs will not be added to the generated config and SSD validation will be disabled.

 - '--net-class' specifies preference for network interface class, options are 'ethernet', 'infiband' or 'best-available'.
   'best-available' will attempt to choose the most performant (as judged by libfabric) sets of interfaces and supported provider that match the number and NUMA affinity of PMem devices.
   If not set on the commandline, default is "best-available".

 The configuration file that is generated by the command and output to stdout can be copied to a file and used on the relevant hosts and used as server config to determine the starting environment for 'daos_server' instances.

 Config file output will not be generated in the following cases:

 - PMem device count, capacity or NUMA mappings differ on any of the hosts in the hostlist (the hostlist can be specified either in the 'dmg' config file or on the commandline).

 - NVMe SSD count, PCI address distribution or NUMA affinity differs on any of the hosts in the host list.

 - NUMA node count can't be detected on the hosts or differs on any host in the host list.

 - PMem device count or NUMA affinity doesn't meet the 'num-engines' requirement.

 - NVMe device count or NUMA affinity doesn't meet the 'min-ssds' requirement.

-- network device count or NUMA affinity doesn't match the configured PMem devices, taking into account any specified network device class preference (ethernet or infiniband).
+- network device count or NUMA affinity doesn't match the configured PMem devices, taking into account any specified network device class preference (Ethernet or InfiniBand).

 Some CentOS 7.x kernels from before the 7.9 release were known to have a defect that prevented `ndctl` from being able to report the NUMA affinity for a